jamestaylr/systems-capstone/maxinet-docs/MAXINET.md

 This starts an OpenFlow controller

-# on the first machine (different tab): your program

-> /usr/local/share/MaxiNet/examples/simplePing.py

-This is a good example.
-In the examples folder, there's plenty of other things.
-I think dynamicTopologies.py is closest to what we want.
-You can run that too (all the examples should work already).

 If you want to see the GUI of the topologies, I _think_ that this will work (you might have to install gelphi first):